i

 Gregory Reynolds

-John Mallin provides a catalog of his experience as a presbytery clerk in the two part article “The Clerk and His Work.”
-Part 2 will be published next month.
+John Mallin gives us the second and last part of “The Clerk and His Work.”
 He has served as stated clerk of the Presbytery of Connecticut and Southern New York for more than twenty years.
 He covers the work of clerks of sessions, presbyteries, and general assemblies.
 This should serve as a helpful manual for years to come.

 Blessings in the Lamb,